EMERGING MARKETS-Latam stocks fall after 'fiscal cliff' setback

 President Barack Obama in year-end "fiscal cliff" talks.

-cuts due to take effect in the new year which, many analysts
+and spending cuts due to take effect in the new year which, many

 Brazil's benchmark Bovespa stock index snapped a